 1 fly tip per 10 London homes

-London fly tipping rates significantly borough by borough
+London rates vary significantly borough by borough

 Table of London fly tipping